samben00/issam-blog/_posts/2017-05-09-how-to-monitor-remote-jvm-over-ssh.md

 ## Prerequisite

-- JVisualVM comes with the the JVM, so you don't have to install anything.so make sure that your local machine has visualvm otherwise dowanload it.
+- JVisualVM comes with the the JVM, so you don't have to install anything.so make sure that your local machine has visualvm otherwise download it.
 - in case you want the latest version you can grab it from this link [Dwnload VisualVM](https://visualvm.github.io/)

 ## Basic Steps

 1. Prepare JAVA application
-2. Establish an ssh tunnel to the remote machine
+2. Establish ssh tunnel to the remote machine
 3. Run and Configure JVisualVM

 ### 1. JAVA application